-Therefore, the obvious question to ask is "how can a MEH fund the delivery of EY activity?".
+A crucial question is 'how can MEHs draw in additional funding to enable them to work within the EY landscape?'
 There is currently one principal funder of EY work which is Youth Music but there are other trusts, charities and foundations that could be approached based on need, locality and the legal entity of your organisation.
 There are simple partnership approaches that involve no direct funding - for example: